LuukyPuuky/S2Portfolio/README.md

 1. **[FastForward](#)**

-   - **Description**: Fast forward is a project that I worked on in the introduction week of Semester 2 Media & Design.
+   - Fast forward is a project that I worked on in the introduction week of Semester 2 Media & Design.
 It's about making a product that you thought would be realistic in 2050.

 2. **[Branding](#)**

-   - **Description**: The Branding project was the first real project for a client.
+   - The Branding project was the first real project for a client.
 Together with my group we worked on a brand guide for Woody & Truus.
 They wanted to organize a pubcrawl and they needed to have a brand for that.

 3. **[Fix That UX](#)**

-   - **Description**: The Fix that UX project has two sides, one side is the part where I together with my group worked on researching different health insurance companies.
+   - The Fix that UX project has two sides, one side is the part where I together with my group worked on researching different health insurance companies.
 We also had to redesign a chozen company, (for us that was CZ).
 The other side was the coding part and I mostly did that part alone because my groupmate left me.

 4. **[Portfolio](#)**
-   - **Description**: The portfolio project is the portfolio you are about to review and is within this github repository.
+   - The portfolio project is the portfolio you are about to review and is within this github repository.

 ---